4cecoder/business/prompts.md

 # GPT Prompt Cleanup Guide

 This guide aims to provide you with general information and advice, presented in a clear and concise manner.
-It has been compiled to serve as a comprehensive resource, eliminating personal stories and individual experiences.
-Below, you will find the refined content in one simple README markdown document that can be easily copied and pasted.
+It has been compiled to serve as a comprehensive resource for your ai promoting scenarios.

 ## Guide to Improving GPT Prompts